yutsunoki/Python_Automated_Network_Program/README.md

 ![planning_map](img/planning_map.png)

 ## DMZ server enable service
-I run on 8G RAM old PC, so my PC is non enough resource to emulate other server on eve-ng.
+I run on 8G RAM old PC, so network device is not backup to the local server because my PC is non enough resource to emulate other server on eve-ng.
 ![DMZ_server](img/linux_enable_services.png)

 ## How to expose ip for eve-ng emulated device